Next Earthquake

 During The Next Earthquake

-• If you’re in your car, pull over and park your car away from trees, buildings, overpasses, and electrical wires.
+• If in your car, pull over and park your car away from trees, buildings, overpasses, and electrical wires.

 • Drop, cover your cover head and neck (I remember doing it in school).

-• If you are outside, stay in place and hopefully, you can return to your home if it’s structurally safe.
+• If you are outside, stay in place, and hopefully, you can return to your home if it’s structurally safe.

 • Watch for fires, gas line breaks, broken glass, and fallen electrical wires.